Alpha-AI-LTD/yolov5-torch/README.md

 The outputs from train and detection are stored in the runs folder

-# Comverting Torch models to Onnx
+# Converting Torch models to Onnx
 python models/export.py --weights runs/train/exp18/weights/last.pt --img 640 --batch 1

 # Flask API